Cycling74/rnbo.example.juce/UNITY.md

 # Working with your Unity Plugin

-Creating a generative instrument or audio effect that you can use in Unity is super easy with RNBO and this JUCE template.
+Creating a generative instrument or audio effect that you can use in Unity is possible with RNBO and this JUCE template.
 This guide will use a very simple synth plugin with a parameter that sets the frequency of the synth.

 ## Configuring your export and `Plugin.cmake`

 Let's imagine a very simple sine tone synth with a parameter named "freq" that sets the frequency of the synth.
 Something like this:

 ![Unity Simple Synth](img/unitysimple1.png)

+**Important note: with the way that this template is currently configured, you should make sure that you have at least two output channels as shown above.**

 Load up this RNBO patch and export it into this template's `/export` directory.
 Over in `Plugin.cmake`, in the template's root directory, make sure that `Unity` is included on line 2.
 It should look like this: